 What is eczema?

 Eczema is a non-contagious condition of the skin characterized by pustules, crusts, etc. Under this condition the skin generally appears dry and red, but there are cases where eczema occurs in the presence of liquids.
-Usually, it erupts at the elbow, behind the knees, hands or feet.

 An eczema generally conveys an itching sensation.
 This determines that the affected person feels the need to scratch which causes areas devoid of skin.
 The presence of skin lesions carries a higher risk of infection.